 Provide documents to show that he has suppliers or clients in the Netherlands, to create substance on business activities.
 Some contracts or invoices would be very helpful.
 An "outgoing" invoice to a Dutch customer (individual or legal entity) would be preferable because it is mandatory to have a VAT number if a company provides services in the Netherlands.

 Aside from the practical matter, there is also the legal matter.
-The application of a VAT number means, that there should be a 'permanent establishment' from which the client operates.
+The application of a VAT registration number in the Netherlands means, that there should be a 'permanent establishment' from which the client operates.
 In case such a permanent establishment is not present, the tax authorities can reject/revoke a Dutch VAT number, and they can suggest applying for a non-resident VAT number.

 2. The non-resident VAT number